NeilTynan/pands-project/README.md

     - Saves a histogram of each variable to png files.
     - Outputs a scatter plot of each pair of variables.
     - Performs any other analysis you think is appropriate.

+Point 2 and the first three parts of of point 3 will be handelled by "analysis.py".
+The actual discussion of the dataset, and the supplementary analysis, will take place in iris.ipynb.

 ## Use of this Project